Establishing an advance account:

 Administrative Procedure 8.926 Administrative and Financial Management Requirements for Extramurally Financed Research and Training Programs/Activities of the University of Hawai’i Section III.E.5 states,

 Cost transfers are an after-the-fact correction or reallocation to move costs from or to an extramural project account.
 With the FA’s assistance, PIs shall review and reconcile all sponsored accounts in a timely manner.
 Cost transfers should generally be processed no later than 90 days after the date of the original transaction (preferably within 60 days after posting of original transaction) in order for the UH to prepare accurate financial statements and receive proper reimbursement from our sponsors.
 An explanation of why the cost was incorrectly charged in the first place, and why a transfer is necessary shall be provided.
 Documentation to support the authorization of the cost transfer shall also be attached, if applicable.
 If the transfer is to a sponsored account, certification that the charge is allowable, allocable and reasonable is required.
+Unallowable charges should be transferred to a non-extramural or departmental account.
 Reason for any untimely cost transfers should also be provided.

 All project accounts require a continuation account.
 Expenditures charged to a project account more than 30 days after the Account Expiration Date will automatically book to the continuation account, with the exception of certain system feeds.
 FAs shall transfer costs from continuation accounts to their appropriate account in a timely manner.